abdelghanix10/Pos-Print-Second-Receipt/README.md

 3. In the **Receipt** section, check or uncheck **Enable Second Receipt**
 4. Save the configuration

-When enabled, a second receipt will be printed automatically after the main receipt."
+When enabled, a second receipt will be printed automatically after the main receipt.